FireSquid6/inkchat/README.md

 ## Setup
-Just run the `setup.sh` script to set up package linking and install all of your packages
+Just run the `setup.sh` script to set up package linking and install all of your packages.
+Specific setups for each package are in their respective README's.